 matchdays (even the Wetherspoons has bouncers

 on the door demanding to see your match ticket

 for one of the home sections before being

-Tom Rice a visiting Aston Villa supporter informs me; 'The Walkabout bar in the city centre (on Queen Street) seems to be now the designated pub for away fans to drink in.
+Tom Rice a visiting Aston Villa supporter informs me; 'The Stonehouse bar in the city centre (on Queen Street) seems to be the designated pub for away fans to drink in.
 The bouncers on the door, checked to make sure that we were Villa fans before entering.'

 also been advised that there is a small bar